 Your new friend & health coach,

-*Please know that weight loss results & health changes/improvements vary from individual to individual.
-Always consult with your doctor before making health decisions.
-This is not medical advice – simply very well-researched info about the best full body workout for mass.
+*Always remember: weight loss results & health changes/improvements vary from individual to individual.
+Just because these studies cite certain data does not mean you will experience these results/outcomes.
+Always consult with your doctor before making decisions about your health.
+This is not medical advice – simply well-researched information about the best full body workout for mass.
+Thanks for reading!